-6. The Pistols Bill of 1911 was the subject of protracted negotiation between the Home Office and the Gun trade, and ultimately reached a shape when, subject to the settlement of some details, it appeared likely to receive the support of the trade, or at any rate no longer to meet with their opposition; but for lack of Parliamentary time and opportunity, the Bill was not introduced.
+The Pistols Bill of 1911 was the subject of protracted negotiation between the Home Office and the 6.
+Gun trade, and ultimately reached a shape when, subject to the settlement of some details, it appeared likely to receive the support of the trade, or at any rate no longer to meet with their opposition; but for lack of Parliamentary time and opportunity, the Bill was not introduced.
 Since 1911 circumstances have altered, and for the reasons indicated above, a more stringent measure for the control of the possession, etc., of pistols is now needed than might then have met the case.
-We consider, however, that legislation on the lines of this Bill, but going further, would put the law on a proper footing; and we set out in Appendix A the heads of a Bill to regulate the possession, manufacture and sale of firearms [It should be understood that throughout this Report the word firearm includes every description of weapon which it is proposed to control, as defined in the definition clause in Appendix A, No. 12, and also the ammunition intended for use with such weapon.] and ammunition in the United Kingdom, with notes showing in what respects it differs from and goes further than the Bill of 1911.
-It will be seen that the chief points of difference are (1) that whereas under the Bill of 1911 a certificate for the purchase and possession of a firearm would have been granted by the Police as a matter of course, if the applicant produced a statement from a "reputable householder" that he was a person who could be permitted to have the weapon without danger to the public safety, we propose that the Police of the district in which the applicant resides should be the judges on this point and should have discretion to refuse the certificate, subject to an appeal to a Petty Sessional Court against their decision; (2) that a police constable would have power to demand of any person carrying a firearm the production of his firearm certificate and, on failure or refusal to produce it, would have power to seize the firearm; (3) that manufacturers as well as sellers of firearms would have to be registered, and would be liable to removal from the register on conviction of an offence under the Act; (4) that records of the wholesale as well as the retail sale would have to be kept by the manufacturer and seller; and (5) that under warrant of a Magistrate the Police would have power not only to search the premises of manufacturers and sellers, but also to examine their books.
+We consider, however, that legislation on the lines of this Bill, but going further, would put the law on a proper footing; and we set out in Appendix A the heads of a Bill to regulate the possession, manufacture and sale of firearms and ammunition in the United Kingdom, with notes showing in what respects it differs from and goes further than the Bill of 1911.
+It will be seen that the chief points of difference are (1) that whereas under the Bill of 1911 a certificate for the purchase and possession of a firearm would have been granted by the Police as a matter of course, if the applicant produced a statement from a "reputable householder" that he was a person who could be permitted to have the weapon without danger to the public safety, we propose that the Police of the district in which the applicant resides should be the judges on this point and should have discretion to refuse the certificate, subject to an appeal to a Petty Sessional Court against their decision; (2) that a police constable would have power to demand of any person carrying a firearm the production of his firearm certificate, and, on failure or refusal to produce it, would have power to seize the firearm; (3) that manufacturers as well as sellers of firearms would have to be registered, and would be liable to removal from the register on conviction of an offence under the Act; (4) that records of the wholesale as well as of the retail sale would have to be kept by the manufacturer and seller; and (5) that under warrant of a Magistrate the Police would have power not only to search the premises of manufacturers and sellers, but also to examine their books.

 7. We think it well to record the opinions we have formed upon certain points which we have had to consider in connection with the proposed scheme of control, but which are subsidiary to it, in the sense that they cannot be embodied in the Bill but will be matters of administration, on which policy and practice may vary from time to time according to circumstances and the conditions obtaining in particular localities or countries.
-These points are:-
+These points are: